Notice from the Board of Directors

 Dear Dharma Members and Friends:

-We are continuing our Sunday Dharma gatherings at Kaneohe Higashi Hongwanji with a new monthly format which will include: interpersonal exchanges, Question and Answer sessions on Buddhist concepts, guest speakers, and book club discussions.
+We are continuing our Sunday Dharma gatherings at Kaneohe Higashi Hongwanji with a monthly format which will include: interpersonal exchanges; Question and Answer sessions on Buddhist concepts; guest speakers; and discussions on Shin Buddhism literature.

 In gassho,